Actipro/WPF-Controls/Documentation/topics/conversion/converting-to-v17-1.md

 The 17.1 version has new lightweight implementations of the Editors and PropertyGrid controls created that are much more performant, use less memory, and still provide a wide array of features.
 These infrastructure changes did require some breaking changes and some API cleanup was performed at the same time.
 All of the breaking changes are detailed in the linked topics below.

 > [!NOTE]
-> Please read through the [Licensing](../licensing.md) topic's section on "licenses.licx" files.
-In the 17.1 version we improved the "licenses.licx" file licensing mechanism to only use a single entry that covers all Actipro products you've licensed.
+> Please read through the [Licensing](../licensing.md) topic's section on `licenses.licx` files.
+In the 17.1 version we improved the `licenses.licx` file licensing mechanism to only use a single entry that covers all Actipro products you've licensed.
 Now a single new entry is used, and all older Actipro entries should be removed.

 ## Massive Updates to Editors